Getting Started with MAUI Accordion

 NOTE

-When adding the template control inside the StackLayout or Grid with a height set to Auto, the child element will not receive the height changes at runtime.
+When adding the template control inside the Grid with a height set to Auto, the child element will not receive the height changes at runtime.
 Since the SfAccordion is a template-based control, the default height value cannot be determined.
 Therefore, it is recommended to provide the HorizontalOptions and VerticalOptions as FillAndExpand options for the control.

 Animation duration